twinstake/repository-template/README.md

 - [@twinstake](https://github.com/twinstake)

-If you have a question, feedback or a bug report for this project, please open a new Issue Read our [code of conduct](CODE_OF_CONDUCT.md).
+If you have a question, feedback or a bug report for this project, please open a new Issue.
+Read our [code of conduct](CODE_OF_CONDUCT.md).

 ## Security